bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bendixson.md

 * Poincaré had obtained a qualitative description of the integral curves but it was Bendixson who gave a quantitative description near the singular points.
 * The Poincaré-Bendixson theorem, which says an integral curve which does not end in a singular point has a limit cycle, was first proved by Poincaré but a more rigorous proof with weaker hypotheses was given by Bendixson in 1901.
 * To do this Bendixson used successive approximations.
-* Bendixson became more involved in politics as his career progressed.
 * As a teacher Bendixson was always well prepared.
 * For his outstanding contributions, Bendixson received many honours including an honorary doctorate on 24 May 1907.